About the Allen College Institutional Review Board

-The ACIRB is responsible for examining and monitoring ethical principles in any protocol submitted for review.
-ACIRB members are able to provide information on human subjects protection, intellectual property, and other ethical questions related to research or projects.
+The ACIRB is responsible for ensuring that ethical principles are applied in any proposal submitted for review.
+ACIRB members can provide guidance on protection of human subjects, intellectual property, and other ethical issues that pertain to research or projects.

-The ACIRB oversees human participants, responsible conduct of research/projects, misconduct, and conflict of interest.
-The purpose of overseeing compliance is to ensure that all research and projects reviewed by the ACIRB are conducted with integrity and are in compliance with Allen College, local, state, federal, and funding agency regulations for research.
-All investigators who plan to conduct research or projects that involve human participants, including faculty, staff, and student investigators, must obtain approval from the ACIRB prior to initiating any work on their projects, regardless of whether or not external funding is obtained.
+The ACIRB oversees protection of human subjects, responsible conduct of research/projects, misconduct, and conflict of interest.
+The purpose of overseeing compliance is to ensure that all research and projects reviewed by the ACIRB are conducted with integrity and in compliance with Allen College, local, state, federal, and funding agency regulations for research.
+Whether or not a project or study is externally funded, any investigator who plans to do research or a project involving students, faculty, or staff of Allen College or patients and associates of Unity Point Health — Allen Hospital and its affiliated settings must obtain approval from the ACIRB prior to initiating the project or study.

 How to contact the ACIRB